Skip to main content

 Terminal input

-Sometimes you need to force all pods to be recreated during rollback:
+In some cases, you may need to force all pods to be recreated during rollback:

 Terminal input

-After rollback, confirm the release was reverted successfully:
+After rollback, confirm that the release was successfully rolled back:

 Terminal input

-The latest history entry should show STATUS: deployed with description Rollback to <revisao>.
+The last entry in the history must indicate STATUS: deployed with the description Rollback to <revision>.

 Rollback via ArgoCD

-ArgoCD rollback means reverting the Git repository to the previous manifest state.
+Rollback via ArgoCD consists of reverting the state of the Git repository to the previous version of the manifests.

-The recommended approach is to revert the commit that introduced the upgrade:
+The recommended approach is to revert the commit that introduced the update:

 Terminal input

-git log --oneline -10 # Identify the upgrade commit
+git log --oneline -10 # Identify the commit for the update.

 git revert <commit-hash>